taozeroxii/autobackupMysql/README.md

     MYSQLRCM_DB=
     MYSQLRCM_PORT=3306

-2.Create Your Folder TO save .sql,Example in this project's The same Directory Create Folder backupBd0251 And 2 sub folder 2.1.cpareport
+2.Create Your Folder TO save .sql,Example in this project's The same Directory Create Folder autobackup And 4 sub folder 2.1. cpareport ,cpawebsite,eclaimrcmdb,rcmdb
-   2.2.mysqleclaim
 3.npm i
 4.npm start

 ########## IF YOU WANT TO RUN THIS BACKUP AUTOMATICALLY EVERY START PC Install Pm2 And Set them See Below. ###########